What does "Symbol 1" mean on a restoration contractors commercial auto policy?

-The applicable symbols are numbered 1 through 9, and are found on the declarations page of your business automobile insurance policy corresponding to applicable coverage areas such as liability, uninsured motorist, medical payments, etc.
+The applicable symbols are numbered 1 through 9.
+They are found on your business automobile insurance policy's declarations page corresponding to applicable coverage areas such as liability, uninsured motorist, medical payments, etc.

 Symbol 1 – Any auto

 Symbol 2 – Owned autos only

 Symbol 3 – Owned private passenger autos